Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 This would mean that:

 * They are not able participate in the [transport transaction](/transports/transactions)
-* They wouldn't be limited in time by the timeout of the transport transaction
+* They are not limited in time by the timeout of the transport transaction

 In Version 7 tasks are executed as part of the receive pipeline using an `await`.